GitSubham-00/fraudshield-ai/README.md

-FraudShield AI: Intelligent Detection of Financial Transaction Anomalies
+# 🚀 **FraudShield AI: Intelligent Detection of Financial Transaction Anomalies**

-A **Machine Learning–powered Streamlit web application** that detects fraudulent online payment transactions in real time.
+### 🧠 *A Machine Learning–powered Streamlit web application that detects fraudulent online payment transactions in real time.*

-This project applies AI techniques to analyze transactional patterns and classify transactions as **fraudulent or legitimate** based on behavioral and financial attributes.
+This project applies **AI techniques** to analyze transactional patterns and classify transactions as **fraudulent or legitimate** based on behavioral and financial attributes.

 ---

 ## 🧠 Overview
 Online payment fraud poses a major challenge to digital financial systems.
 This project leverages **supervised Machine Learning algorithms** such as **XGBoost** and **Random Forest** to identify fraudulent transactions using transactional data.
 The model is integrated into a **Streamlit web app** for interactive real-time predictions.